tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [my_portfolio.csv](Activities/11-Stu_Risky_Business/Resources/my_portfolio.csv)

-Open the solution, conduct a dry-walkthrough review  and highlight the following:
+Open the solution, conduct a dry walkthrough review, and highlight the following:

 * It's important to remember to clean data before beginning to analyze and compute calculations with it.
 Remember to use the `dropna` function to remove `NaN` values.
 If the `dropna` function is not used, `NaN` values may end up becoming indexes.